3D

 Toggling Camera Mode

-To switch to perspective camera mode, select (Toggle Perspective/Orthographic Edit Camera).
-To switch to orthographic camera mode, select .
-You can also Toggle the camera mode by using the keyboard shortcut T.
+You can also toggle the camera mode by using the keyboard shortcut T.

-• To orbit, press Alt and click and drag anywhere in the rendered view to rotate the view.
+• To orbit, press Alt and and drag anywhere in the 3D view to rotate the view.

-• To zoom, use the mouse wheel or press Alt and right-click anywhere in the rendered view to zoom the view in or out as you drag up or down.
+• To zoom, use the mouse wheel or press Alt and right-click anywhere in the 3D view to zoom the view in or out as you drag up or down.

 To zoom and focus the 3D view camera on a selected component, select (Fit Selected) or press F.

 The world axis helper (1) shows the direction of the world axes in the view.
-To point the camera at the currently selected component in the direction of an axis, click the axis.
+To point the 3D view camera at the currently selected component in the direction of an axis, click the axis.
 Clicking the dot at the end of the axis will point the camera at the opposite direction of the axis.
 If no component is selected, the camera is pointed at the world origin.
-This does not affect the camera zoom level.

 "Axis helper in the 3D view"

-You can use scene cameras (2) to view the View3D component from a specific angle in the 2D view while editing scenes.
-Different types of cameras are available in Components > Qt Quick 3D > Qt Quick 3D.
-For more information about using cameras in the scene, the available camera types, and their properties, see Cameras.
+Use scene cameras (2) to view the View3D component from a specific angle in the 2D view while editing scenes.
+Drag a camera component to your scene from Components > Qt Quick 3D > Qt Quick 3D.
+For more information about using cameras in the scene and the available camera types, see Cameras.

 Using Split View